biodunlarry/biodunlarry/README.md

 - ## Hi there👋 Hi there,
 - ## I’m Olanrewaju Abiodun,
--  ## A detail-driven a Data Enthusiast with a passion for driving business growth through data-driven decision making,
+-  ## A Data Enthusiast with a passion for driving business growth through data-driven decision making,
 - 👀 I’m interested in Data and Data driven project
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently working on Data Analytical project
-- 💞️ I’m looking to collaborate on Data analytical project
+- 💞️ I’m looking to collaborate on Data entry and analytical project
 - 📫 How to reach me ...(biodunolanrewaju@gmail.com) (https://www.linkedin.com/in/biodun-olanrewaju-36a8b6251/)
 - 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: lively, detailed, and best team work

 <!---
 biodunlarry/biodunlarry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.